 - Quickly swipe up to close the app

 Some folks tell us that they need to add in a short hold after swiping up from the bottom to the middle of their screen to invoke the app switcher.

-Switch Between Apps On An iPhone X or later or an iPad:
+Switch Between Apps On An iPhone X Series or later or a newer model iPad: